CaptJaybles/SynologyLLM/README.md

   3)the outgoing URL in synology integration will be http://IP_ADDRESS:5010/synologyLLM change IP_ADDRESS to what it is on your local PC your running the model on

-  4)place your LLM in the model folder and copy that file name to the setting file

 Features

   1)Loads any llama.cpp model that is supported